AWBuchanan7/ttw-oasis/ReadMe.md

 # Usage/Terms

 Subject to the terms of Bethesda's EULA.
-There is no restriction on the distribution of my mods so long as they are kept intact with all their files and the readme.
-If you do upload or redistribute the mod, you take responsibility for ensuring that you have the latest version, and of uploading any subsequent versions of the mod that are released.
+Please see the 'Permissions' section on [https://www.nexusmods.com/newvegas/mods/67898].